 Lincoln is served by two commercial airports with daily shuttle service available between locations.
-The Lincoln Municipal Airport is located less than 10 minutes from downtown and has daily departures to Atlanta, Chicago, Denver, Memphis, and Minneapolis.
-Eppley Airfield, located in east Omaha, is 65 minutes from downtown Lincoln and offers service from 22 airlines.
+The Lincoln Municipal Airport is located less than 10 minutes from downtown and has daily departures to Chicago, Denver, Minneapolis and Atlanta.
+Eppley Airfield, located in east Omaha, is 65 minutes from downtown Lincoln and offers service from numerous airlines.
 Together the two airports offer more than 100 arrivals and departures daily.
 The Lincoln Municipal Airport also offers General Aviation services.
 The General Aviation runway is 8,649 feet long, and the runway is lit dusk to dawn.